 This Italian company has been producing award-winning espresso machines since 1936 and has an impressive array of different models under its belt.
 With over 80 years of experience, it’s easy to see why Nuova Simonelli needs to be included in the list.

-From its conceptual and innovative “1936” model with its 2-group column, electrical heating and mains supplied water, they have incorporated and adapted this technology to produce some beautifully designed and technologically innovative coffee machines that you would be proud to have stood on your counter-top.
+From its conceptual and innovative “1936” model with its 2-group column, electrical heating, and mains supplied water, they have incorporated and adapted this technology to produce some beautifully designed and technologically innovative coffee machines that you would be proud to have stood on your countertop.

-With an advertising by-line of “a unique combination of quality, productivity and reliability.
+With an advertising by-line of “a unique combination of quality, productivity, and reliability.
 The coffee machines you can trust”, it is easy to see why Nuova Simonelli is one of the best commercial espresso machine brands in the business.

-Whether you are purchasing for a trendy coffee corner in your store or for use in a full-on busy coffee house, you cannot go wrong with purchasing a Nuova Simonelli machine and with their portfolio of designs you are sure to find one that suits your business needs.
+Whether you are purchasing for a trendy coffee corner in your store or for use in a full-on busy coffee house, you cannot go wrong with purchasing a Nuova Simonelli machine, and with their portfolio of designs you are sure to find one that suits your business needs.

 2. La Marzocco

 Another of the best commercial Italian espresso machine manufacturers is La Marzocco.
-With an industry first, La Marzocco were the first to patent a coffee machine with a horizontal boiler.
+With an industry first, La Marzocco was the first to patent a coffee machine with a horizontal boiler.
 In 1939 this was a technological breakthrough from all the other existing vertical boiler coffee machines and has since become the industry standard.

 Other technological firsts include the introduction of the auto brew ratio allowing the Barista to program and dose based on weight.
 The Reverse Osmosis 3-stage treatment water system and the “straight-in portafilter system, allow maximum work-flow for the Barista whilst removing unnatural movements.
 All whilst still providing a quality cup of coffee.

-The machines are so good, they were the official espresso machine sponsor of the World Barista Championship 2000– 2008.
+The machines are so good, that they were the official espresso machine sponsor of the World Barista Championship 2000– 2008.

-From Italy to Switzerland – Not just famous for its Rolex watches and luxury chocolate, Switzerland has also brought their quality and expertise to the Coffee machine world.
+From Italy to Switzerland – Not just famous for its Rolex watches and luxury chocolate, Switzerland has also brought its quality and expertise to the Coffee machine world.
 The Swiss company Jura has become a leader in top commercial coffee machine brands.

 Originally set up in 1931 to produce a variety of electronics, “Jura Elektroapparate AG” made Switzerland’s first automatic coffee machine in the 1980s.
-Knowing they were on to a winner they changed their production lines, they started focusing and specialising in automatic coffee machines in the 1990s.
+Knowing they were on to a winner they changed their production lines, they started focusing and specializing in automatic coffee machines in the 1990s.
 Thus, re-inventing themselves as “Jura”.

 With their aims of innovation and becoming design leaders, they increased their foreign sales from 20% – 70% bringing their highly desired coffee machines to the masses for both commercial and domestic use.

-Their automated easy-to-use machines have helped to revolutionise coffee trends, bringing with it the idea of the coffee machine not just being a functional machine to sit on the side, but also to be a highly desired quality piece of interior design kit.
+Their automated easy-to-use machines have helped to revolutionize coffee trends, bringing with it the idea of the coffee machine not just being a functional machine to sit on the side, but also to be a highly desired quality piece of interior design kit.